-SpringDell Farm is located on land that has been family owned and operated in the historic town of Littleton, Massachusetts since the 1700s.
-The farm sits on one of the oldest agricultural grounds in the area; known as 'Scratch Flat.'
+SpringDell Farm is located on land that has been family owned and operated in the historic town of Littleton, Massachusetts since the 1710.
+The farm sits on one of the oldest agricultural landscapes in the area; known to many as 'Scratch Flat.'

-In 1981, with James' health failing, his granddaughter Paula who had always worked by his side, took on a larger role in the family operation and stepped in as head operator.
+In 1981, with James' health failing, his granddaughter Paula took on a larger role in the family operation and stepped in as head operator.
 Later that year when “Grampa Jimmy” passed away, Paula became the next generation to continue the family tradition.
-Along with Tasso, Marea, her father Gerry, and her mother Helen, they worked the land as a wholesale farm and sold to many supermarkets, other roadside stands, and into Boston.
+Along with her parents Gerry and Helen, Uncle Tasso, and Marea, they worked the land as a wholesale operation and at that time sold to many supermarkets, other roadside stands, and into Boston.
 Only our most prized crop of strawberries were sold at the farm stand.

 In the late 1980's, the farm shifted out of the wholesale business and opened the farm stand during the peak weeks of certain harvests.
 It proved to be the right decision, and they quickly developed a large and loyal customer base.
 Today, our number one priority is selling to our customers directly.

 In 2006, Paula was joined by her daughter Jamie.
-Having worked with her grandparents, Uncle Tas, and her Mother from childhood, Jamie developed an early passion for the farm, ensuring her place as the next generation to work these fields.
-She was only 8 year old when she started her own flower garden, selling her zinnias at the stand.
+Having worked with her grandparents, Uncle Tas, and her Mother from childhood, Jamie developed an early passion for the farm, ensuring her place as the next generation to manage the family farm.
 After graduating from high school, she quickly followed in her family's footsteps and started working the family farm.
 “I have always enjoyed planting a field, helping it grow, and putting a smile on the customer's face”.

 Our farm has changed a lot over the last 90 years, and every year brings new growth and improvement.
-We take great pride in our land, our animals, and all the work that we have done to provide our customers with local food raised with care and respect for the environment and the people who depend on it.
+We take great pride in our land, our animals, and all the work that we have done to provide our customers with local food grown with care and respect for the environment and the people who depend on it.
 We invite you to come and experience a true New England farm store, explore our 300 year old landscape and meet the team that grows the food so you do not have to.